 Sustainable Innovation to Support the New normal (Post-pandemic)

 According to OECD (2021), the science and technology innovation system must be enabled technology governance which opens broader opportunities in certain countries in the post-pandemic era to innovate more and to innovate well.
-To fullfill this mission, the most important aspect is to mitigate the potential negative effects of technology while gaining maximum benefits.
+To fulfill this mission, the most important aspect is to mitigate the potential negative effects of technology while gaining maximum benefits.
 Many efforts have been made to mitigate negative impacts; one of these efforts is the utilization of internationally adopted standards that can lower risk by reducing information asymmetries, providing transparency, comparability, interoperability, providing scale advantages and accountability (Contractor, 2022).

-The novelty in the innovation contains better, cheaper, and faster than existing products or processes in an ecosystem which enables risk mitigation, gain opportunity, and industrial- costumer acceptance (Reding and Eaton, 2020).
+The novelty in innovation contains better, cheaper, and faster than existing products or processes in an ecosystem which enables risk mitigation, gain opportunity, and industrial- costumer acceptance (Reding and Eaton, 2020).
 The technical risk of technology can also be by increasing technology readiness level.
 Figure 4 describes the research and development stage from idea, proof concept, lab-scale research, prototype, testing, patents, scaling up, trial production, trial market, and commercialization.
 Every stage needs reproducibility, interoperability, and traceability, which can be set up by certain standards.

 Figure 4 Stage from idea to commercial stage of research and development technology